hiryamada/github-copilot-agent-mode-lab/README.md

   - Click "Authorize Visual-Studio-Code" green button
   - "This site is trying to open Visual Studio Code" → "Open"

-## Create and open a folder in Visual Studio Code
+## Create and open a folder in VSCode
   - Click "Open Folder" (or "File" → "Open Folder..." from the menu)
   - Go to "Desktop"
   - Click "New Folder" and enter "omikuji" (fortune-telling)